Eton Mess Dessert

-Eton college gives its name to this dessert which is probably one of the simplest and best summer desserts on the planet.
+Eton College gives its name to this dessert which is probably one of the simplest and best summer desserts on the planet.
 If you like strawberries you cannot go wrong (and if you prefer other berries then use something else instead!).

 You can use the same recipe below and add raspberries instead to give you a recipe for Eton mess with raspberries.
 In fact, a raspberry Eton mess is a sort of Eton mess with a twist!
 Or add different berries for a mixed berry Eton mess.

 The trick is to get the meringue crispy on the outside and chewy in the middle.
-In the end, it will be broken up to mix with the cream and strawberries anyway.
+In the end, it is broken up to mix with the cream and strawberries anyway.

 There are three different types of meringue, Italian, French and Swiss.
 This is a French meringue recipe.

-I prefer the meringue upfront, and it can be stored in a Tupperware box (airtight container) for up to several weeks at room temperature.
+I prefer to make the meringue upfront.
+It can be stored in a Tupperware box (airtight container) for up to several weeks at room temperature.